zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The field acting on each particle is the sum of the incident field and the scattered fields produced by its neighbors \[[8](#references) (ch.
 6.1)\].
 The strength of this field depends on the number of particles, the distances between them, as well as the orientation, shape, size, and composition of each particle.
 In most cases, estimation of the scattered field in the region containing the particles is a challenging task more suited for a numerical computation.
 However, it is possible to make the problem amenable to an analytical treatment at the cost of generality, by considering a group composed of a small number of weakly absorbing and weakly scattering, widely spaced particles.
 These properties make the *single-scattering approximation* applicable, which allows us to neglect the influence of the scattered field on the particles in the group \[[8](#references) (ch.
 14.1)\].

 The quantitative criteria for applicability of the single-scattering approximation are not well-established.
-Intuitively, the approximation fails when the electromagnetic field acting on the the particles is significantly different from the incident field.
+Intuitively, the approximation fails when the electromagnetic field acting on the particles is significantly different from the incident field.
 Since this is caused by other particles scattering or absorbing incident photons, this extinction process is directly linked to the extinction cross-section of a single particle.
 The latter is typically on the order of the geometrical cross-section of a single particle (or, for the tiniest of particles, significantly smaller).
 As we shall see, the total extinction cross-section of a particle group is (under certain conditions) proportional to the sum of the extinction cross-sections \\(C_{e}\\) of individual particles.
 For large particles, the laws of geometrical optics are applicable; thus, if we separate the incident illumination into parallel rays of light, then single scattering simply means that every ray intercepts a single particle (with each particle assumed to be weakly absorbing and weakly scattering).
 Obviously, that can only be the case if the total number of particles \\(N\\) is not too great, regardless of their density.

 Alternatively, we may project the particles onto a plane facing the light source, and check for overlaps.
 We can also approximately account for the absorption and scattering characteristics of the particles by replacing their geometric cross-sections with the extinction cross-sections.
 If the extinction density per unit area is sufficiently low,